Wat Chalermprakiat – mountaintop pagodas in Lampang Province [2026]

 Besides rainy season, the cold season from November through January is also a great time to visit.
 The mountain may still have some nice clouds, and should still be pretty green.
 You’ll want to bring a warm jacket as it will be cold.

-During the hot and dry season from February to May, the North of Thailand has its notorious burning season.
+During the hot and dry season from February to April, the North of Thailand has its notorious burning season.
 The trees will be brown and dry, and the views probably won’t be very good due to the haze.
 At certain times the air even gets to unhealthy levels for breathing.
 The exact start and end dates of the burning season vary year to year depending on the rains.
-If you are already in the North of Thailand at this time, it’s worth a visit, but you’re much better off going at a different time of year.
+If you are already in the North of Thailand at this time, it’s worth a visit, but you’re much better off going at a different time of year if you can help it.

 Where to stay

-If you want to stay nearby, you should check out Pimpisa Garden Hotel for more comfortable rooms in a pleasant garden setting, or Kaewma Farmstay for more basic rooms set in beautiful rice fields under the mountains.
+If you want to stay nearby, you should check out Tiny House Homestay for very cute and comfortable rooms set in beautiful rice fields for a very affordable price.

 What to bring